Is Turin Worth Visiting? Unveiling the Magic of Turin

 Knowing at least the basics of Italian will help you communicate better with locals, understand signs and menus, and get around town.
 It is also a great way to practice pronunciation and learn more about the language.

-While it is not necessary to be fluent in Italian before visiting Turin, having some language knowledge can make your trip much more enjoyable.
+While it is unnecessary to be fluent in Italian before visiting Turin, having some language knowledge can make your trip much more enjoyable.

 Even just learning basic phrases like ‘hello,’ ‘thank you,’ and ‘where is the nearest restaurant?’ can make a huge difference when exploring this beautiful city.
 So if you plan to visit Turin, take some time to learn Italian beforehand!